epfl-ada/ada-2024-project-laambada/index.md

 <div style="text-align: center;">
   <!-- First Plot -->
   <img src="assets/plots/umap_target_Mol2Vec.png" >
-  <p><em>Mol2Vec embedding space color per targets</em></p>
+  <p><em>UMAP of PCA-reduced Mol2vec</em></p>
 </div>

-This looks ... convoluted.
-We contacted Mol2Vec for further explanation but they declined responsibility and accused us of providing ligands that were too structurally similar to be separated.
+This doesn't look much better...
+We contacted Mol2vec for further explanation but they declined responsibility and accused us of providing ligands that were too structurally similar to be separated.
 Well, this partnership will not last any longer!

 ## Morgan Fingerprints Embedding Space